Belton Park walk

 Make your way from the visitor reception building towards the front steps of Belton House.
 As you look at the mansion, follow the small gravel path on your right into the park, keeping the estate railing on your left.
 During the spring and summer months, when sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
 Follow the tree line all the way to the gate in the wooden fence.

 Belton House is the former home of the Brownlow family and is often cited as being the perfect example of an English country-house estate.
 The 17th century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
 Why not pop in when you have finished your walk?
+The main showrooms of the mansion are open Wednesday-Sunday and BH Mondays, March-end of Oct.
+Access is via timed entry.
+The basement is open by guided tour every day except Christmas Day.
+Please see the website for more information.

 Go through the gate and on the left you’ll see a ha-ha.
 Walk towards the first row of lime trees that make up the East Avenue.
 Ahead, catch a glimpse of Bellmount Tower, a mid-18th-century Grade II listed landscape feature.
 Walk up the avenue, away from the house, towards the brow of the hill.